markjnkim/es_mod/01-html/content/step-3-hero.md

 Now that we have the `header` and `footer` for our page, let's get started with the body or content of our website.
 The design team has requested we build a splashy section for our website to grab visitors' attention.
 They have created an image to place as the background of this section.
 Let's take a look at the design team's mock-up for the section.
 ![Hero Mock-up](./assets/step-3/50-hero-section-mock-up.png)

-In this lesson we will build upon our knowledge of HTML and CSS and introduce concepts essential in web development.
-For the build process we will approach this lesson using the following steps
+In this lesson, we will build upon our knowledge of HTML and CSS and introduce concepts essential in web development.
+For the build process we will approach this lesson using the following steps:
 1) Add the HTML element to create a form
 2) Add CSS selectors to style specific elements
 3) Position elements